alissoninacio1/ecommerce-one/README.md

 # ecommerce-one
-A basic ecommerce built with HTML, CSS, Javascript
+A basic ecommerce style built with HTML, CSS, Javascript